hodayal/The-Bright-and-the-Dark-Sides-of-Patents/README.md

-# The-Bright-and-the-Dark-Sides-of-Patents
+# The Effect of Protecting Initial Discoveries on Exploration
-Data and Codes used in the paper "The Bright and the Dark Sides of Patents - Experimental Evidence"
+Data and Codes used in the paper "The Effect of Protecting Initial Discoveries on Exploration"